 In September 2023, in connection with the Mergers, the Company entered into a settlement and release agreement with Polar Multi-Strategy Master Fund ("Polar") for the settlement of a working capital loan that had been made by Polar to the Sponsor, prior to the closing of the Mergers.
-As part of the settlement agreement, the Company agreed to pay Polar \$0.5 million as a return of capital, which is paid in ten equal monthly installments and does not accrue interest.
-During the thirteen and thirty-nine weeks ended October 1, 2023, the Company made one payment of less than \$0.1 million, and as of October 1, 2023, and \$0.5 million remains outstanding.
+The settlement agreement required the Company to pay Polar \$0.5 million in ten equal monthly installments and did not accrue interest.
+As of December 31, 2023, the balance owed to Polar was \$0.3 million all of which was paid in the period ended March 31, 2024.